cowboyai/cim-start/vhosts/readme.md

 We want new equipment to connect to the network, detect its own hardware, boot into an environment, install NixOS and be ready to accept new deployments.
 We don't want to allow unknown hardware to be able to even attach to the network.

 There are many ways to do this and we can even specify the equipment when we already know what it is.
 This is the model we normally follow.
 If I own equipment, I already know what it is, I just need to reflect those specifications in my configuration.

 Since we have to start somewhere, we will make an Installable Image for USB since that is by far the easiest way to do this initially.
+We are going to start with metal, meaning a fresh machine you have physical access to.

-In this instance, we will detect everything and add eventually it to our Inventory.
+In this instance, we will detect everything and eventually add it to our Inventory.
 Then we will add some Accounts and be ready to start deploying things.

 For this, we are using a local machine and not the cloud.
 There is a separate document to do all this in the cloud alone.

 We won't be copying this to multiple machines, everything after this initial machine will deploy through a network.

+We intend to have several hardware systems all link together.

 ### Hardware
 Feel free to use any hardware for this stage: